In-App Message Delivery

 and Custom Event

-All in-app messages that a user is eligible for are automatically downloaded to the user’s device/browser upon a session start event, and triggered according to the message’s delivery rules.
-For more information about the SDK’s session start semantics, see our session lifecycle documentation.
+All in-app messages that a user is eligible for are automatically downloaded to the user’s device, or browser upon a session start event and triggered according to the message’s delivery rules.
+Visit our session lifecycle documentation for more information about the SDK’s session start semantics.

 By default, we rate limit in-app messages to once every 30 seconds to ensure a quality user experience.
 To override this value, you can pass the minimumIntervalBetweenTriggerActionsInSeconds